Aryan3212/website/src/content/post/learning.md

 Before we start, it's important to have a growth mindset when it comes to learning and life, in general.

-**Growth Mindset**: You can achieve things using hard work and dedication.
+**Growth Mindset** is basically the belief that You can achieve things using hard work and dedication.

 Learning is an important skill.
 Knowledge is _power, wealth and freedom_.
 How?